TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/configuration/index.md

 {{< /tabs/tab >}}
 {{< tabs/tab "Open Source" >}}

-{{% tts %}} requires two configuration files when installing with Docker: `docker-compose.yml` and `ttn-lw-stack-docker.yml`.
-The files are provided below:

 Download the example `docker-compose.yml` for {{% tts %}} Open Source <a href="docker-compose-open-source.yml" download="docker-compose.yml">here</a>.

 Download the example `ttn-lw-stack-docker.yml` for {{% tts %}} Open Source <a href="ttn-lw-stack-docker-open-source.yml" download="ttn-lw-stack-docker.yml">here</a>.